otter-sec/stellar-admin-checker/README.md

 ## Overview

-Admin Checker is a utility that helps identify whether a Soroban smart contract's admin wallet is a hot wallet (potentially less secure) or a multisig/cold wallet (more secure).
+Admin Checker is a utility that helps identify whether a Soroban smart contract's admin wallet is a hot wallet or a multisig/cold wallet.
 This tool is useful for:

 - Smart contract security audits
 - Verifying contract ownership patterns